XL Bully ban in Scotland: What does the announcement mean for me?

 For the full list of characteristics, read the Scottish Government's official guidance here.

 If you are unsure if your dog is an XL Bully, use the guide to check.
-The Scottish Government recommends that you take a cautious approach and comply with the new legislation if you are not sure about your dog.
+The Scottish Government recommends that you take a cautious approach and comply with the new legislation if you are not sure about whether or not your dog could be identified as an XL Bully.

 What will the XL Bully ban mean for owners?